mtdias/graphene-java-api-stack/docs/about.md

 This **Stack** makes available a set of solutions that facilitate the development, publish and connection with softwares and products of your company, helping to enable faster and more reliabe deliveries.
 The **Templates**, **Plugins** and **Stackfiles** were projected to offer a flexible start point, robust and secure to accelerate application-specific troubleshooting.

-So your development teams can focus on what really matters: **features and business rules**
+Your development teams can focus on what really matters: **features and business rules**

 ### **Stack Structure**
 A **Stack Web API with Spring Boot** was developed following the better practices of software design architecture: